Top 21 Most Important Employee Recognition Statistics in 2025

 Employee Recognition Statistics for Retention

-1. According to the Gallup/Workhuman survey, organizations that prioritize employee appreciation have workers who are 56% less likely to look for a new job.
+1. According to Gallup, organizations that prioritize employee appreciation have workers who are 56% less likely to look for a new job.

 Recognition holds a potent power to keep employees glued to an organization.
 This appreciation keeps them motivated, makes them willingly sworn to the company's growth, and reduces their chances of looking for alternate job opportunities.